Elmegaard/D2TxtImporter/README.md

 # D2TxtImporter
+This program is used to process all the .txt files of your mod a generate documentation for it.

 # Guide
 To function correctly you need the following .tbl files (they can be named however you like, as long as they have the .tbl extension):